Launching MoonPay Enterprise: Stablecoin APIs for developers → Learn More

 On-chain

-Usually only the metadata is stored on-chain while the digital file is off-chain on a disturbed storage network or centralized database
+Usually, only the metadata is stored on-chain, while the digital file is off-chain on a distributed storage network or centralized database

 Governance